 Grass-fed butter and ghee are also rich in conjugated linoleic acid, which helps burn fat and is anti-carcinogenic.
 It is the best food source of the anti-inflammatory short chain fatty acid butyrate.
 Finally, it is full of choline which supports healthy brain and neurotransmitter production.
 I use butter and ghee generously each day.
 Look for Kerry Gold grass-fed butter here

 Red onions are one of the high energy foods that are loaded with the flavonoid anti-oxidant quercetin.
 They also contain sulfur containing amino acids that boost cysteine and glutathione production within the body.
-They also have chromium which helps to regulate blood sugar levels.

 Cows that are fed a 100% green diet are loaded with anti-oxidants like carnosine and essential fatty acids.
 Because cows have multiple stomachs and are able to fully digest grass (humans cannot) we are getting the benefits of this fully digested super-greens in a high protein food.

 I love using grass-fed beef a few times a week as one of my high energy foods.
 A fantastic source for grass-fed beef and pastured poultry is US Wellness Meats here